 The Bone Season fits into several different genres.
-So far it's been called "urban fantasy", "dystopian", "paranormal" and just plain old "fantasy" (it must be 'low' rather than 'high' fantasy for me to agree with this one).
-It also has elements of cyberpunk.
+So far it's been called urban fantasy, dystopian, paranormal and just plain old fantasy.
+It also has elements of steampunk.
 It's the story of Paige Eva Mahoney, a nineteen year-old clairvoyant who works in the criminal underworld of London in the year 2059.
 London is controlled by a repressive government party called Scion, which persecutes clairvoyant people.
 Paige is arrested and taken to what is essentially a dystopian vision of Oxford, where she meets Warden, who is a member of a race called the Rephaim.
 Warden becomes her "keeper", and a story is born.

 Nearer the time of release there will be a website set up for the purpose of transmitting more information about the novel, so keep an eye out!

 - Will you be having a new main

 Paige will be a main character and narrator for the whole series.
 There may be a split in narration from the third book onwards.

 - Speaking hypothetically, if British and US editors suggested (or even